 It started off as an on-field presentation, occasionally switched to other venues such as one of Wolverhampton's best-known nightspots and then became concentrated on Molineux after Sir Jack Hayward's spectacular stadium redevelopment a quarter of a century ago.
 Still, though, the eagerly-awaited unveiling night for the club's main Player of the Year award has had other homes, such as the Civic Hall in the middle of the 1990s and, in the last few years, the spacious and stylish Telford International Centre.
 So how many of the recipients can you remember?
 And you may be surprised by some of the omissions from the 1970s.
 Here's the complete list and a reminder of who you may have forgotten......

 Various of the photos below, especially the more recent ones, are courtesy of Wolves and we thank them for their cooperation.
+Fans looking to have a flutter can head over to bet365 and either place a bet on the team or on which players will be the goalscorers.

 Was pictured on the front of the programme after being presented with the inaugural award in recognition of his outstanding contribution to the club's Second Division title-winning effort.
 He was one of no fewer than five players whose goal totals reached double figures and he appeared in 47 of the 48 League and cup games in that memorable season under Sammy Chung.